ruta-is-coding/languages/README.md

 1. A registered user can create meetings;
 2. The user can edit and delete his own meetings;
-3. The user can upload his profile photo and write his name and date of birth.
+3. _*Optionally*_: The user can upload his profile photo and write his name and date of birth.